By Kristin Kiester

 Salesforce also reminded us that improvements to Batch Data Import so we can quickly and easily import complex data from spreadsheets into CRM is already GA.
 We’ll soon see additional functionality for Batch & Single Gift Entry.
 A simplified data entry tool for gift entry managers should be released Q1 next year.
-You can learn more about it here.

 Program Management Functionality

 We’ve been hearing for a while that there will be new Program Management functionality coming to Nonprofit Cloud.
 Cloud for Good was lucky enough to be a part of the pilot program for these new features and are excited to see the vision coming to the NPSP data model and the new Case Management features.

 - Track Programs and Services: Track all the programs and services offered by the organization

 - Case Plans: Templatized case plans allow you to create and track goals and action items during program lifecycle